kina2711/atmosflow/README.md

 To optimize query performance for the dashboard, I implemented a three-layer data strategy:

 1. **Bronze Layer (`raw_weather`):** Ingests raw data directly from Kafka.
 It preserves the original state of the data for auditing and reprocessing.
-2. **Silver Layer (`silver_//weather`):** A cleansed view that handles data type casting, rounding, and removes NULL values, providing a "single source of truth."
+2. **Silver Layer (`silver_weather`):** A cleansed view that handles data type casting, rounding, and removes NULL values, providing a "single source of truth."
-3. **Gold Layer (`gold_//daily_summary`):** A materialized table containing pre-aggregated metrics (Avg/Max/Min temperature) per city per day.
+3. **Gold Layer (`gold_daily_summary`):** A materialized table containing pre-aggregated metrics (Avg/Max/Min temperature) per city per day.
 This ensures the Grafana dashboard loads instantly regardless of data volume.

 ---